Trademark Status and Document Retrieval (TSDR)

 Trademark applicants and registrants are responsible for monitoring the status of their applications or registrations in cases where a notice or action from the USPTO is expected.
 An applicant is one that is filing or applying for a trademark and a registrant is one that has been granted a registration.
 Inquiries regarding the status of pending matters should be made during the following time periods:

 - During the pendency of an application, we recommend an applicant check the status of the application at least every three to four months between the filing date of the application and when a registration issues.

 - After filing an affidavit of use or excusable nonuse under §8 or §71 of the Trademark Act, or a renewal application under §9 of the Act, a registrant is responsible for checking the status of the registration every 3-6 months until the registrant receives notice that the affidavit or renewal application has been accepted.
 Please keep a copy of the TSDR status screen.

 You can check the current processing wait times to find out how long your trademark filing could take.
 Filing your initial application, response form, and post registration accurately can speed up the process.
 You can help by reading these tips on avoiding processing delays.

 WARNING: Within the first week of a filing, TDSR may not reflect the most current status, due to internal USPTO processing activities.

 For an overview of the most important issues to be aware of after filing a trademark application, watch the After you file video.
-For more information about how to revive an abandoned application, watch the Petitions video.
+For more information about how to revive an abandoned application, watch the Petitions to revive video.